aws/aws-eks-best-practices/content/karpenter/index.md

       memory: 1000Gi
 ```

-!!! note
-    Setting GPU limits is not supported at this time.

 If you don’t use limits or constrain the instance types that Karpenter can provision, Karpenter will continue adding compute capacity to your cluster as needed.
 While configuring Karpenter in this way allows your cluster to scale freely, it can also have significant cost implications.
 It is for this reason that we recommend that configuring billing alarms.
 Billing alarms allow you to be alerted and proactively notified when the calculated estimated charges in your account(s) exceed a defined threshold.
 See [Setting up an Amazon CloudWatch Billing Alarm to Proactively Monitor Estimated Charges](https://aws.amazon.com/blogs/mt/setting-up-an-amazon-cloudwatch-billing-alarm-to-proactively-monitor-estimated-charges/) for additional information.

 You may also want to enable Cost Anomaly Detection which is an AWS Cost Management feature that uses machine learning to continuously monitor your cost and usage to detect unusual spends.
 Further information can be found in the [AWS Cost Anomaly Detection Getting Started](https://docs.aws.amazon.com/cost-management/latest/userguide/getting-started-ad.html) guide.
 If you’ve gone so far as to create a budget in AWS Budgets, you can also configure an action to notify you when a specific threshold has been breached.
 With budget actions you can send an email, post a message to an SNS topic, or send a message to a chatbot like Slack.
 For further information see [Configuring AWS Budgets actions](https://docs.aws.amazon.com/cost-management/latest/userguide/budgets-controls.html).

 ### Use the do-not-evict annotation to prevent Karpenter from deprovisioning a node

 If you are running a critical application on a Karpenter-provisioned node, such as a *long running* batch job or stateful application, *and* the node’s TTL has expired, the application will be interrupted when the instance is terminated.
 By adding a `karpenter.sh/do-not-evict` annotation to the pod, you are instructing Karpenter to preserve the node until the Pod is terminated or the `do-not-evict` annotation is removed.
-See [Deprovisioning](https://karpenter.sh/preview/tasks/deprovisioning/#pod-set-to-do-not-evict) documentation for further information.
+See [Deprovisioning](https://karpenter.sh/docs/concepts/deprovisioning/#disabling-deprovisioning) documentation for further information.

 If the only non-daemonset pods left on a node are those associated with jobs, Karpenter is able to target and terminate those nodes so long as the job status is succeed or failed.